WeCanCodeIT/columbus-2017-fall/week3/arrayList-exercises.md

-1. Let's bake a cake
+1. Let's bake a cake, create the following list:

     |ingredients|
     |---------:|